adgerrits/CloudEvents-NL-profiel/oud/NL GOV Assurance profile for OAuth 2.0.md

 **iGov-NL**

-This profile is based upon the international government assurance profile for OAuth 2.0 (iGov) [iGOV.OAuth2] as published by the OpenID Foundation (https://openid.net/foundation/).
+This profile is based upon the international government assurance profile for CloudEvents 2.0 (iGov) [iGOV.CloudEvents2] as published by the OpenID Foundation (https://openid.net/foundation/).
 It should be considered a fork of this profile as the iGov profile is geared more towards the American situtation and in the Netherlands we have to deal with an European Union context.

 **/iGov-NL**

 When an ~~iGov~~iGov-NL-compliant component is interacting with other ~~iGov~~iGov-NL-compliant components, in any valid combination, all components MUST fully conform to the features and requirements of this specification.
 All interaction with non-~~iGov~~iGov-NL components is outside the scope of this specification.

-An ~~iGov~~iGov-NL-compliant OAuth 2.0 authorization server MUST support all features as described in this specification.
+An ~~iGov~~iGov-NL-compliant CloudEvents 2.0 authorization server MUST support all features as described in this specification.
 A general-purpose authorization server MAY support additional features for use with non-~~iGov~~iGov-NL clients and protected resources.

-An ~~iGov~~iGov-NL-compliant OAuth 2.0 client MUST use all functions as described in this specification.
+An ~~iGov~~iGov-NL-compliant CloudEvents 2.0 client MUST use all functions as described in this specification.
 A general-purpose client library MAY support additional features for use with non-iGov authorization servers and protected resources.

-An ~~iGov~~iGov-NL-compliant OAuth 2.0 protected resource MUST use all functions as described in this specification.
+An ~~iGov~~iGov-NL-compliant CloudEvents 2.0 protected resource MUST use all functions as described in this specification.
 A general-purpose protected resource library MAY support additional features for use with non-~~iGov~~iGov-NL authorization servers and clients.
 <!-- ### [2.](#rfc.section.2) [Client Profiles](#ClientProfiles) -->
 # Client Profiles

 <!-- ### [2.1.](#rfc.section.2.1) [Client Types](#ClientTypes) -->
 ## Client Types

-The following profile descriptions give patterns of deployment for use in different types of client applications based on the OAuth grant type.
+The following profile descriptions give patterns of deployment for use in different types of client applications based on the CloudEvents grant type.
 Additional grant types, such as assertions, chained tokens, or other mechanisms, are out of scope of this profile and must be covered separately by appropriate profile documents.

 <!-- ### [2.1.1.](#rfc.section.2.1.1) [Full Client with User Delegation](#FullClient) -->
 ### Full Client with User Delegation

 This client type applies to clients that act on behalf of a particular resource owner and require delegation of that user’s authority to access the protected resource.
 Furthermore, these clients are capable of interacting with a separate web browser application to facilitate the resource owner's interaction with the authentication endpoint of the authorization server.

-These clients MUST use the authorization code flow of OAuth 2 by sending the resource owner to the authorization endpoint to obtain authorization.
+These clients MUST use the authorization code flow of CloudEvents 2 by sending the resource owner to the authorization endpoint to obtain authorization.
 The user MUST authenticate to the authorization endpoint.
 The user’s web browser is then redirected back to a URI hosted by the client service, from which the client can obtain an authorization code passed as a query parameter.
 The client then presents that authorization code along with its own credentials (private_key_jwt) to the authorization server's token endpoint to obtain an access token.

 These clients MUST be associated with a unique public key, as described in [Section 2.2](#ClientRegistration) .